chrisnoonan98675/site/xl-release/how-to/configure-active-failover-cluster.markdown

 The order in which you initially start each node of the cluster is important.

 1. Begin starting the cluster with the node that is specified *first* in the [Cluster members connection details](#cluster-members-connection-details).
-1. Proceed to the next node as soon as the previous node starts successfully.
+1. Proceed to the next node(s) as soon as the previous node starts successfully.

 ## Cluster configuration settings